OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/introduction/introduction.md

 The GeoProcessor reads spatial data from multiple sources (e.g., files, geodatabases, web services) and converts the spatial data into in-memory representations.
 See the [Spatial Data Format Reference](../spatial-data-format-ref/overview.md) for more information about supported data sources.
+Support for additional data sources and formats will be added over time.

 ### GeoLayer ###